Novo Nordisk says EMA advisory panel recommends Tresiba

-COPENHAGEN Denmark's Novo Nordisk, the world's biggest insulin producer, said on Friday the advisory panel to the European Medicines Agency (EMA) had recommended approving its long-acting insulin Tresiba.
+COPENHAGEN Oct 19 Denmark's Novo Nordisk , the world's biggest insulin producer, said on Friday the advisory panel to the European Medicines Agency (EMA) had recommended approving its long-acting insulin Tresiba.

 The EMA's final approval of a drug rarely goes against the view of the advisory panel.